-5.8 UPS Reset Procedures After EPO
+5.8.
+UPS Reset Procedures After EPO

 After the UPS has been shut down through EPO or due to inverter overtemperature, overload, battery overvoltage and DC bus voltage, clear the fault according to the alarm message displayed on the LCD screen.
-Then carry out the following reset procedures to resume normal operation of the UPS.
+Then carry out the following reset procedures to normalize the UPS operation.